 This career major's curriculum meets the professional licensure requirements for Oklahoma but may not meet the licensure requirements for other states.

-Prior to beginning rotations, all students must complete the fingerprint process through Identogo.
-The results must be free of any criminal activity involving violence against a person; child abuse or neglect; possession, sale or distribution of illegal drugs; sexual misconduct; gross irresponsibility; or disregard for the safety of others.
+Prior to beginning class, all students must obtain an OSBI Criminal Background Check.
+This check must be free of any criminal activity involving violence against a person; child abuse or neglect; possession, sale or distribution of illegal drugs; sexual misconduct; gross irresponsibility; or disregard for the safety of others.
 All students must provide documentation annually that the health training requirements are met.
 Adult students must have a high school diploma or GED to enter the program.